LearnersGuild/learning-os/GLOSSARY.md

 TODO: Define Goal template

-# POD
+# Pod

 12 to 15 players that are part of the same cohort.
-PODS are a Player Support structure.
+PodS are a Player Support structure.

 # Phase